AdaCore/startup-gen/startup-gen/doc/index.rst

 <http://docs.adacore.com/live/wave/aws/html/template_parser/index.html>`_ to
 write your templates.

-To know the list of predefined tags available for your templates, use the ``--print-tags`` command line switch.
+To see the list of predefined tags available for your templates, use the ``--print-tags`` command line switch.

 For instance: